thegrandpoobah/ccclassification/README.md

 2. It constructs a spend cube visualization of the data in the statements in a Jupyter Notebook.
 3. It compares monthly spending to an allocated monthly budget.

+## To get started

+Probably the easiest way to get started is by using the [Anaconda](https://www.anaconda.com/) distribution of Python and Jupyter Notebook.
+Install Anaconda as a first step.

+Clone this repository and load the dependencies: `pip install -r requirements.txt`

 ## Classification

 To use the classification model, you will have to follow 4 basic steps